KrisJensen/stability_paper_code/README.md

-## Long-term stability of neural activity in the motor system
+## Long-term stability of single neuron activity in the motor system

-Code for reproducing analyses in Jensen et al. (2022).
+Code for reproducing analyses in Jensen et al.: Long-term stability of single neuron activity in the motor system (2022).

 ### Reproducing results

-To download partially processed data and reproduce all analyses and figures:
+To download the data used in the paper and reproduce all analyses and figures:

 `conda create -n stability --file requirements.txt`\
 `conda activate stability`\